 We produce around ~100 long, in-depth articles each month.
 So we're relying on these tools on a daily basis.
 Here, I break down the good, bad, and uuuuuuggggllllyyyy.

 - “F-You, Pay Me.”
 How to Get Paid to Write - November 14, 2019

 - The Best Plagiarism Checkers - November 11, 2019

 - The 7 Best Writing Tools to Write More, Faster, in Less Time - April 17, 2019

-Paper is a free product from Dropbox which is built mainly to help teams work together on the same doc in real-time.
+Paper is a free product from Dropbox which is built mainly to help teams work together on the same doc on rich media in real-time collaboration.

 Either it’s just a matter of seconds to start using this app.
 And the best part is, you don’t need to download any app.

 Just go to its website, log in, and done!